How Well Do Single-Sex Schools Really Work?

 Public schools that provide single-sex education, whether through classroom segregation or separate schools, may be few and far between today.
 However, as more evidence surfaces on the different learning styles of boys and girls, the trend appears to be surely – albeit slowly – increasing.
 Do single-sex schools enhance the academic experience and improve performance for both male and female students?
-Upon analyzing the research, it appears the answer to that question may be far from simple.
+Upon analyzing the research, the answer to that question may be far from simple.

 The History of Single-Sex Education